About

 Core Values

-Aging isn’t just personal.
+Aging isn’t merely personal

-Aging isn’t just biological
+Aging isn’t merely biological

-Aging isn’t just contextual
+Aging isn’t merely uniform

-Aging isn’t just chronological
+Aging isn’t merely chronological

 Media Appearances